BSatishSutar/Nodejs-ToDo-App/README.md

 test

-Run these commands if you are using Amazon Linux-2 machine, to install nodejs:
+Run these commands if you are using Amazon Linux-2 machine, to install nodejs and npm:

 yum update -y